Bryan Reynolds Player Props: Pirates vs. Giants

-On Tuesday, Bryan Reynolds (.237 batting average in his past 10 games, with a double, two triples, two home runs, six walks and 10 RBI) and the Pittsburgh Pirates play the San Francisco Giants, whose starting pitcher will be John Brebbia.
-First pitch is at 9:45 PM ET.
+After hitting .237 with a double, two triples, two home runs, six walks and 10 RBI in his past 10 games, Bryan Reynolds and the Pittsburgh Pirates face the San Francisco Giants (who will start Alex Wood) at 3:45 PM ET on Wednesday.

-He had a hitless performance in his most recent game (0-for-4) against the Giants.
+In his most recent game he had a hitless performance (0-for-4) against the Giants.

 Bryan Reynolds Game Info & Props vs. the Giants